 If the payment is recorded in the Receive Payments window then it’s easy to write off the balance.
 For this, the steps are mentioned below:-

-- If there are open invoices report, then you have to check that has the report that has open balance as you have to double click on it to open it
+- If there are open invoices report, then you have to check that the report has an open balance as you have to double click on it to open it

 - After that, click on the option History link to get the history of the transaction

-- A dialogue box appears of Transaction History
+- A dialogue box appears on Transaction History

 - In this, click on the button and go to the Customer Payment window